 You could then send out an NPS survey to these prospects asking if they’d recommend this house to someone looking for a house.
 You could send them a list of price ranges and ask them, in a perfect world, which range they would purchase the house at.
 Or you could ask them what their biggest grievance was with the house, and fix it before the next open house showing.

 You know your industry better than I do.
 So get creative when asking questions and always work to serve the best interests of your clients before yourself.

 10. Prove you’re tech savvy to clients

 According to the internet, one of the top warning signs of a bad real estate agent is carrying a clipboard.
 Specifically, Jennifer Monroe, a consumer’s real estate blogger writes on “Top 5 Signs Your Real Estate Agent Sucks!“,

 #2.
 They carry a clipboard.
 Or file folders.
 And/or they don’t text!
 And they generally load you up with real paperwork.
 Hello Twenty-First Century!
 If your agent isn’t employing the latest high tech solutions, you’re just not being well served.

 If you’re able to find that article, then your clients are able to find that article.
 And it’s especially important as millennials start getting jobs and moving into places of their own.

 We grew up with technology and we hate talking on the phone.
 So we’ll be more than happy to substitute another medium of communication for a phone conversation.

 And you’ll impress other generations of people with how much more organized, professional, and concerned about your clients you are compared to your peers.

-And I’m sure there are many other ways real estate agents could use surveys to improve their business.
-Leave me a comment if you have found another way to use surveys I didn’t mention in this post.
+There are many other ways real estate agents could use surveys to improve their business.
+Leave me a comment if you have found another way to use surveys that we didn’t mention in this post.